Top 10 Covid updates: Kerala to reopen schools, including for Classes 1 to 7, from November 1

 - India registered 35,662 new Covid-19 cases over a span of 24 hours, pushing the country’s overall tally of infections since the outbreak of the pandemic in January last year to 3,34,17,390.
 The new cases were 3.65% higher than Friday’s count of 34,403 infections.
 The total number of deaths due to the coronavirus increased to 4,44,529, with 281 fatalities recorded in the past 24 hours.

 - India’s daily Covid-19 vaccination figures registered a drop on Saturday, a day after the country set a record of administering 2.5 crore doses.
-As many as 82.87 lakh vaccine doses have been given till 8.35 pm on Saturday, government data on CoWin portal showed.
+As many as 85 lakh vaccine doses have been given till 11.20 pm on Saturday, data on the government’s CoWin portal showed.

 - Prime Minister Narendra Modi lauded the efforts of healthcare workers as India administered over 2.5 crore Covid-19 shots, reported The Times of India.
 “We saw how the nation kept looking at the CoWin dashboard yesterday,” he said.
 “More than 15 lakh vaccinations every hour, every 26,000 vaccinations every minute took place yesterday, and more than 425 people were administered vaccines every second yesterday.”